The Base-Rate Effect on LLM Benchmark Performance: Disambiguating Test-Taking Strategies from Benchmark Performance: Experimental Design Results

 \subsubsection{Base-Rate Probability Results}

 Using the control prompts with the cloze test pattern, we find that all models tested show a strong intrinsic bias for answer choice \textit{A} over all other choice labels, regardless of position.
-This is shown in the the top row of figure \ref{fig:value}.
+This is shown in the the top row of Figure \ref{fig:value}.

 Accuracy measures show a similar strong disparity between answer choices.
-The most egregious example being GPT-2 under cloze testing which has near perfect accuracy when \textit{A} is correct and near zero accuracy otherwise, suggesting that the model nearly exclusively answers \textit{A} regardless of context.
-This same effect is present, though much less pronounced with Mistral and SOLAR.
-Correlation measurement shows that these three models correlate to a nearly perfect level across all subjects, suggesting a strong causal link between BRPs and accuracy in cloze tasks.
-Notably, both accuracy disparity and correlation measured are insignificant in the LLaMa models.
+The most egregious example being GPT-2 \cite{radford2019language} under cloze testing, which has near perfect accuracy when \textit{A} is correct and near zero accuracy otherwise, suggesting that the model nearly exclusively answers \textit{A} regardless of context.
+This same effect is present, though much less pronounced with Mistral \cite{jiang2023mistral} and SOLAR \cite{kim2023solar}.
+Results show that these three models correlate nearly perfectly across all subjects, suggesting a strong causal link between BRPs and accuracy in cloze tasks.
+Notably, both accuracy disparity and correlation are insignificant in the LLaMa \cite{touvron2023llama, meta2024introducing} models.